annaalb/cmgtools-lite/README.md

    make SF (need a directory called `migrationunc`, it is long and not set up for batch): `python makeInputs.py -p 2016 --run "ttSF"`

+   make normalization for all ttbar contributions: `python makeInputs.py -p 2016 --run "ttnorm" --vbf`

+   make normalization for inclusive ttbar contributions: `python makeInputs.py -p 2016 --run "ttnorm" -t "" --vbf`

-   make normalization: `python makeInputs.py -p 2016 --run "ttnorm"`
+   make normalization for a specific ttbar contribution: `python makeInputs.py -p 2016 --run "ttnorm" -t "resT" --vbf`

    make migration uncertainty file: `python makeInputs.py -p 2016 --run "ttMU"`

-  * signals ("ZprimeZH" "WprimeWH" "ZprimeWW" "BGWW" "BGZZ"  "WprimeWZ" + the same for VBF ):
+  * signals ("ZprimeZH" "WprimeWH" (for H->bb),"ZprimeZHinc" "WprimeWHinc" (for H->inc), "ZprimeWW" "BGWW" "BGZZ"  "WprimeWZ" "RadionWW", "RadionZZ" + the same for VBF, e.g. "VBFBGWW"):

-   make SF (need a directory called `migrationunc`, it is long and not set up for batch): `python makeInputs.py -p 2016 --run "sigSF" --signal "BGWW"`
+   make SF (needs a directory called `migrationunc`, it is long and not set up for batch): `python makeInputs.py -p 2016 --run "sigSF" --signal "BGWW"`

-   make normalization: `python makeInputs.py -p 2016 --run "signorm" --signal "BGWW"`
+   make normalization: `python makeInputs.py -p 2016 --run "signorm" --signal "BGWW" --vbf`

    make migration uncertainty file: `python makeInputs.py -p 2016 --run "sigMU" --signal "BGWW"`

   * data:
-  `python makeInputs.py -p 2016 --run "data"`
+  `python makeInputs.py -p 2016 --run "data" --vbf`

 ## 2. Make the 3D templates. ##
  * QCD (tipically for NP category, in batch it will automatically produce pythia, madgraph and herwig):
  ```
- python makeInputs.py -p 2016 --run "qcdtemplates"
+ python makeInputs.py -p 2016 --run "qcdtemplates" -c "NP"
  ```
  when all jobs are over:
  ```
- python makeInputs.py -p 2016 --run "qcdkernel"
+ python makeInputs.py -p 2016 --run "qcdkernel" -c "NP"
  ```
  Once also QCD normalizations files a produced, a further step should be carried out to improve the agreement between MC and templates.
-The MC (normalization) for a certain category can be fit with the `NP` high statistics kernels (or a different category)( with the option -p it is possible to select different projections: x for mjet1, y for mjet2 and z for mjj - use just one option at the time to avoid crashes! - e.g. -p z -x 65,105 -y 65,105 gives mjj projection in the mjet1&2 range 65,105).
+The MC (normalization) for a certain category can be fit with the `NP` high statistics kernels (or a different category)( with the option -p it is possible to select different projections: x for mjet1, y for mjet2 and z for mjj e.g. -p z -x 65,105 -y 65,105 gives mjj projection in the mjet1&2 range 65,105).

-The script expects to find the files in a directory called results_year.
+For this step the script `run_transferKernel.sh` can be used.
+Inside the script the input directory and the period can be chosen.
 The first argument is the input pdfs taken from the high statistics category; the second argument is the MC in the low statistics category to be fit.

 ```
-./run_transferKernel.sh NP VV_HPLP year year
-./run_transferKernel.sh NP VV_HPLP Run2 "2016,2017,2018"
+./run_transferKernel.sh NP VV_HPLP
 ```

 * V+jets: